Programming Distributed Collective Processes in the eXchange Calculus: Case Studies

 In this case study, we consider a network of devices that may experience some critical situation, modelled by a predicate \emph{critic}.
 In order to monitor the occurrence of such situations, distributed monitors need to be put in place.
-Previous works introduce two different abstract logics that can conveniently express such monitors, while granting an automatic translation into an aggregate program realising them: Past-CTL \cite{DBLP:journals/jss/AudritoDSTV22} and the Spatial Logic of Closure Spaces (SLCS) \cite{adsv:spatialrv}.
+Previous works introduce two different abstract logics that can conveniently express such monitors, while granting an automatic translation into an aggregate program realising them: Past-CTL \revB{\cite{past:logics,gmr:past-ltl-syntax,DBLP:journals/jss/AudritoDSTV22}} and the Spatial Logic of Closure Spaces (SLCS) \revB{\cite{DBLP:journals/corr/CianciaLLM16,DBLP:conf/ifipTCS/CianciaLLM14,adsv:spatialrv}}.
 The former allows to express properties about the past, such as $\EP \phi$, to be read as \emph{``$\phi$ has been true at some point in the past for some device in the network''}.
 However, Past-CTL does not capture a notion of what is happening through space at the \emph{present time}.
-This is possible with the former logic SLCS, which comprises predicates such as $\SF \phi$, to be read as \emph{``$\phi$ is currently true in some point in space''}.
-Since information from space cannot be accessed directly, and is only available by exchanging and propagating data, the two logics have very distinct features: while Past-CTL logic formulas are computed \emph{exactly} by its aggregate monitors, SLCS formulas are only computed \emph{approximately}.
-In particular, in \cite{adsv:spatialrv} the whole logic is based on the modality $\SF$ (``somewhere''), which is implemented approximately through a distributed distance calculation.
+This is possible with the latter logic SLCS, which comprises predicates such as $\SF \phi$, to be read as \emph{``$\phi$ is currently true in some point in space''}.

+\revB{ Figure \ref{fig:syntax} illustrates the syntax of the past-CTL and SLCS logics \revD{(as presented in \cite{adsv:spatialrv})}, which build on atomic propositions $\prop$ to represent observables, using standard logical operators alongside additional temporal or spatial modalities.